google/filament/README.md

 ### WebAssembly

-As an experimental feature, the core Filament library can be cross-compiled to WebAssembly from either macOS or Linux.
-To get started, install the Emscripten SDK as follows:
+The core Filament library can be cross-compiled to WebAssembly from either macOS or Linux.
+To get started, follow the instructions for building Filament on your platform ([macOS](#macos) or [linux](#linux)), which will ensure you have the proper dependencies installed.

+Next, you need to install the Emscripten SDK.
+The following instructions show how to install the same version that our continuous builds use.

 ```
-cd <your chosen home for the emscripten SDK>
+cd <your chosen parent folder for the emscripten SDK>
 curl -L https://github.com/juj/emsdk/archive/0d8576c.zip > emsdk.zip
 unzip emsdk.zip
 mv emsdk-* emsdk